RaiBP/cell-estimator/readme.md

 ## Using the deployed web application

 1. Login to the eduVPN
-2. Visit https://group06.ami.dedyn.io and login with the credentials below:
+2. Visit https://group06.ami.dedyn.io and login with the credentials from the ami course.

-Username: ami

-Password: ***REMOVED***

 This is the most reliable way of running the application, in case you are having problems running it locally with docker.